Published: April 2nd, 2023 by Chris McGrath

 Notes of Interest about Roth IRAs:

-- You can withdraw your original contribution both tax and penalty free at any time for any reason.
-(You only have to worry about the 59½ retirement age restriction to avoid penalties for withdrawing profits associated with compound interest.)
+- (You only have to worry about the 59½ retirement age restriction to avoid penalties for withdrawing profits associated with compound interest.)

 - Shared, as in every dollar you invest in one is a dollar you can't invest in the other.